APogue/APogue.github.io/_drafts/protest_activities/2024-11-11-Protest-ativities-Title-VI.md

 ### A case for Title VI education

+- Title VI education in general is still optional

+	- UCLA does it at orientation which is a huge cognitive burden for students

+- The new laws for educating put in place by CA make Muslim education "optional"

+- Block's promise to congress focused on time, place, manner

 - Longevity: these issues will persist indefinitely---due to geopolitical conflict, the vitriolic political climate, foreign students, unfettered access to bias and discriminatory views via social media, and bullying and harassment via social media---and will serve to fill the void in the absence of administrative guidance and Title VI education and enforcement